sciunto-org/python-bibtexparser/README.md

 The original source code was part of bibserver from okfn http://github.com/okfn/bibserver
+This project is released under the AGPLv3.
+Okfn and the original authors kindly provided the permission to use a subpart of their project (ie the bibtex parser) under LGPLv3.
+Many thanks to them!

 The aim of this project is to provide a standalone library in python.